ZhuoyunZhong/Personalizing-ADAS-in-CARLA/README.md

    To perform personalized ***lane changing***, generate the second scene where multiple vehicles are surrounding the ego vehicle:

    `python ego_vehicle.py -s 2`

+3. If one would like to run it with hardware setup, he could run it by:

+   `python ego_vehicle.py -hw 1`

+   which will use both keyboard, steering wheel and pedal control as vehicle inputs.

 #### Learning Phase